ConsensusSemantics/consensus_wiki/_build/html/_sources/content/coifundings.md

 =======================

 ######  Conflict of interest:
-The authors have no conflicts of interest to report.
+The Authors have no conflicts of interest to report.

 ######  Funding statements:
-The authors would like to acknowledgem the following source of funding:
+The Authors would like to acknowledgem the following source of funding:

 | PI                | Grant Title / Grant Organization  |
 | :---------------- | :-------------------------------- |